top of page

 1 Berserk

-Note: Life leech, mana leech, and crushing blow go a long way on this character.
-I recommend all three because they increase your damage, keep you alive with a 2 handed weapon, and keep your life and mana pool high.
+Note: Life leech, mana leech, and Crushing Blow go a long way on this character.
+I recommend all three because they increase your damage, keep you alive with a two handed weapon, and keep your life and mana pool high for Hardcore.

-The best Sorceress for Hardcore comes with the ability to freeze mobs and dish out a great deal of damage.
+The best Sorceress for Hardcore comes with the ability to freeze mobs and dishes out a great deal of damage.

 Recommendation: Blizzard Sorceress